monitisexchange/Monitis-Java-Plugins/Tomcat-JMX-Monitor/Readme.md

 Please notice that we are using in this project the cropped Open API Java library - m_api.jar (the custom monitor strongly needed functionality have been kept only)

+#### Tomcat Server monitored metrics ####

+The current monitor provides measurement for the following set of metrics

+  - Uptime - The duration of uninterruptable Tomcat Server work.
+  - bytesSent - The amount of bytes sent to the clients per second
+  - bytesReceived - The amount of bytes received by server per second
+  - averageResponseTime - The average response processing time for request per second
+  - errorCount - Number of errors while requests processing during monitoring period.
+  - maxTime - Maximum time it took to process a request.
+  - requestCount - The number of requests processed during monitoring period.
+  - requestCountps - The average number of requests processed per second.
+  - maxThreads - Maximum number of threads that can be allocated for the ThreadPool.
+  - currentThreadsBusy - Number of current busy threads.
+  - currentThreadCount - Number of current threads.

 #### Tomcat Monitor configuration ####

 The _monitor.config_ file is used to configure JMXMonitor.
 It should be prepared in JSON form and has the following structure.